Holocene

 The Holocene (/ˈhɒl.əsiːn, -oʊ-, ˈhoʊ.lə-, -loʊ-/) is the current geological epoch, beginning approximately 11,700 years ago.
 It follows the Last Glacial Period, which concluded with the Holocene glacial retreat.
-The Holocene and the preceding Pleistocene together form the Quaternary period.
+The Holocene, together with the preceding Pleistocene, form the Quaternary period.
 The Holocene is an interglacial period within the ongoing glacial cycles of the Quaternary, and is equivalent to Marine Isotope Stage 1.
-The name "Holocene" comes from Ancient Greek ὅλος (hólos), meaning "whole", and καινός (kainós), meaning "new, recent", referring that this epoch is "entirely new".

 The Holocene correlates with the last maximum axial tilt towards the Sun of the Earth's obliquity.
-The Holocene corresponds with the rapid proliferation, growth, and impacts of the human species worldwide, including all of its written history, technological revolutions, development of major civilizations, and overall significant transition towards urban living in the present.
+The Holocene corresponds with the rapid proliferation, growth, and impacts of the human species worldwide, hence the Holocene is often commonly referred to as the Age of Humans, including all of its written history, technological revolutions, development of major civilizations, and overall significant transition towards urban living in the present.
 The human impact on modern-era Earth and its ecosystems may be considered of global significance for the future evolution of living species, including approximately synchronous lithospheric evidence, or more recently hydrospheric and atmospheric evidence of the human impact.

 Following the extinction of most large terrestrial mammals outside of Africa during the preceding Late Pleistocene, the ecosystems of the Holocene continued to be impacted by extinctions (the ongoing Holocene extinction), largely of human causation.

 In July 2018, the International Union of Geological Sciences split the Holocene Epoch into three distinct ages based on the climate, Greenlandian (11,700 years ago to 8,200 years ago), Northgrippian (8,200 years ago to 4,200 years ago) and Meghalayan (4,200 years ago to the present), as proposed by the International Commission on Stratigraphy.
 The oldest age, the Greenlandian, was characterized by a warming following the preceding ice age.
 The Northgrippian Age is known for vast cooling due to a disruption in ocean circulations that was caused by the melting of glaciers.
 The most recent age of the Holocene is the present Meghalayan, which began with extreme drought that lasted around 200 years.

 Etymology

-The word "Holocene" comes from Ancient Greek ὅλος (hólos), meaning "whole", and καινός (kainós), meaning "new, recent", referring that this epoch is "entirely new".
-The suffix '-cene' is used for all the seven epochs of the Cenozoic Era.
+The word "Holocene" comes from Ancient Greek ὅλος (hólos, "whole") and καινός (kainós, "new" or "recent"), referring to an epoch that is "wholly new". Καινός is used as the -cene suffix for all the seven epochs of the Cenozoic (meaning "Newlife") Era, and as the Era's own prefix, being it is the newest and latest geological era.